-You say the Hajj is one of the rituals that has the power to reign us back in.
-Your latest poetry projects - the trilogy 'The Meccan openings', 'The Medinan openings' and 'The openings' - are also meant as a sort of thank you, because your Hajj was unexpectedly provided for by someone else.
-Did the Hajj bring a fundamentally change in your life?
+You say the hajj is one of the rituals that has the power to reign us back in.
+The poems you collected in your trilogy, ‘The Meccan openings’, ‘The Medinan openings’ and ‘The openings’, are also meant as a sort of ‘thank you project’ because your hajj was unexpectedly provided for by someone else.
+Did the hajj bring a fundamental change in your life?

+It did.
 It was a profound change and it certainly deepened my spirituality.
-What struck me the most was to see the whole world gathering at the same place, like a mini-version of humanity.
-Not just because all the nationalities were there but also because it brings together every type of person.
-It made me realize that literally everyone is searching for God – even those of whom you wouldn’t think so at first.
-Even addicts for example.
-They as well seek a deeper connection.
-Whether we seek for God or not, all of us are in need of such a deeper connection.
-It’s just that some are unclear about the correct direction and end up looking in the wrong ways, but they are looking for it nonetheless.
+What struck me most was the possibility to see the whole world gathering at the same place, like a mini-version of humanity.
+Not just because all the nationalities were there, but also because it brings together every type of person.
+It made me realize that, literally, everyone is searching for God – even those of whom you wouldn’t think so at first.
+Even addicts, for example, seek a deeper connection.
+Whether we seek God or not, all of us are in need of a deeper connection.
+It’s just that some are unclear about the correct direction and end up looking the wrong way, but they are looking for it nonetheless.
 This realization enlarged my capacity for compassion.
-In one of my poems I wrote: “We are drawn to the light, like an addict to the pipe.”
+In one of my poems, I wrote: “We are drawn to the light, like an addict to the pipe.”
 Like an addict is being pulled towards his addiction, we are all being pulled towards God.

 Is there a verse in the Qur’an that ‘pulls’ you to God more than others?

-Different verses inspire me at different times in my life of course, but right now it’s verses one to three of Surah An-Nasr: “When you see the help of God in the victory and the people are coming into the way of God in huge droves, then glorify him, praise him and ask forgiveness for He’s the one who can accept repentance."
+Different verses inspire me at different times in my life, of course, but right now it’s verses one to three of Surah An-Nasr: “When God’s help comes and He opens up your path; when you see people coming into the way of God in huge droves, then glorify Him, praise Him and ask forgiveness for He’s the one who can accept repentance.”
 I find myself repeating this in my daily prayers.
-There’s the literal meaning on the one hand of many people coming to Islam, but on the other hand I interpret the ‘droves’ as all the beings, the states and personalities that are living inside of myself.
-And I pray that all of them would be coming into the way of God.
-Even my Smeagól.
+There’s the literal meaning on the one hand of many people coming to Islam, but on the other hand, I interpret the ‘droves’ as all the beings, the states and personalities that are living inside of myself.
+And I pray that all of them would be coming into the way of God — even my Sméagol.

 You have said a lot about the importance and the power of words, but when you speak of the effort to focus the whole of our being on God, we can easily reach a point where words become insufficient.

 True.
-To know about God is not the same is to know God.
-You can know much about the prophets and their teachings, about how God revealed himself and at what times, and so on, but to really know Him is something different.
-It’s the same with people.
-You can know someone’s history and character but that’s different than knowing someone through a marital bond or like a father relates to his son.
+To know about God is not the same as to know God.
+You can know much about the Prophets and their teachings, about how God revealed himself, at what times, and so on, but to really know Him is something different.
+It’s the same in human relations.
+You can know someone’s history and character, but that’s different than knowing someone through a marital bond or like a father relates to his son.
 There’s a level of intimacy beyond words.

-In the end, all the words of the saints are a bit running in place since they try to express their experiences of God even though it’s unutterable.
-Whatever we say about God, God is beyond it.
-Even when you let your mind expand tremendously and imagine the most sublime things, God is still beyond it.
-But the poet can’t resist, he has to try to express it nonetheless.
+In the end, all the words of the saints are a bit like running in place since they try to express their experiences of God even though it’s unutterable.
+Whatever we say about God, God is beyond it all.
+Even when we let our mind expand tremendously and imagine the most sublime things, God is still beyond it.
+But the poet can’t resist; he has to try to express it nonetheless.